-Richard C. Gerardo, D.C., C.S.C.P. is in private practice in Burbank, Thousand Oaks & Montrose, California.
-Specializing on Cranial TMJ Therapy and currently developing a Cranial–Dental Co-Treatment Paradigm.
+Richard C. Gerardo, D.C., C.S.C.P. is in private practice in Burbank & Thousand Oaks, California.
+Specializing in Cranial TMJ Therapy and currently developing a Cranial–Dental Co-Treatment Paradigm.

-Dr. Gerardo treats and case manages patients in two dental offices outside of his own practice.
+Dr. Gerardo treats and manages cases/patients in two dental offices outside of his own practice.
 He lectures on the Cranial–Dental model using SOT principles and has lectured at chiropractic colleges, dental conferences and meetings on SOT, Cranial, and CMD/TMD since the late 1980’s.
+The focus of his work is currently on the relationship and treatment of autonomic imbalance of our nervous systems.
+More specifically, down regulating the sympathetic state in almost all patients including the non TMD patients.

-Dr. Gerardo has his BS in Biology from California Polytechnic University, Pomona, California, and is an advisory board member of SOTO-USA.
+Dr. Gerardo has his BS in Biology from California Polytechnic University, Pomona, California, his Doctor of Chiropractic from Cleveland Chiropractic, Los Angeles, California and is an advisory board member of SOTO-USA.

 My goal as a doctor and fellow human being is to constantly strive for physical perfection; honoring every individual who crosses my path.
 Everyone has the right to attain and maintain as high a quality of health as possible and our health care system should facilitate that goal.
 This has been the focus of my life personally and professionally.
 I eat, sleep drink, and dream about understanding my own health, the health of my family, friends, and of course, my patients.
 I grew up believing that if you can’t be good, then you must be great at something… since mediocrity is unacceptable, and failure is not an option.
 This applies to all aspects of my life and health.